CosmicScale/PSBBN-Definitive-Project/README.md

-# PSBBN Definitive Project
+# PSBBN Definitive Project v4.2
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/CosmicScale/PSBBN-Definitive-English-Patch/blob/main/LICENSE)
 This is the Definitive Project for Sony's "PlayStation Broadband Navigator" software (also known as BB Navigator or PSBBN) for the "PlayStation 2" (PS2) video game console.
+The latest version of the PSBBN Definitive Project can be found [here](https://github.com/CosmicScale/PSBBN-Definitive-Project).

 PSBBN is official Sony software for the PlayStation 2, released exclusively in Japan.
 Introduced in 2002 as a replacement for the PS2’s OSD, it required both a hard drive and a network adapter to function.
 It added many new features:
 - Launching games from the hard drive